New Rural and Northern Immigration Pilot

 So Why Migrate To These Regions in Canada?

 Manitoba is known for its rolling canola fields, the Riding Mountain National Park, historic sites such as Fort Garry National Historic Park, festivals like Festival Voyageur and the Islandic Festival known as Islendingadagurinn, and of course the polar bears of Churchill.
-Brandon, the second largest city in Manitoba, is a diverse farming community with a charming downtown area brimming with historical buildings, vintage shops and cafes offering a multitude of international culinary delights.
-Gretna-Rhineland-Atona-Plum Coulee is a comfortable mix between a rural and urban community: it has the solace of small town living as well as all the necessities of big city life.
-In Manitoba you can expect to earn anything from $11.15 per hour and upwards.
+Brandon, the second-largest city in Manitoba, is a diverse farming community with a charming downtown area brimming with historical buildings, vintage shops and cafes offering a multitude of international culinary delights.
+Gretna-Rhineland-Altona-Plum Coulee is a comfortable mix between a rural and urban community: it has the solace of small-town living as well as all the necessities of big city life.
+In Manitoba, you can expect to earn anything from $11.15 per hour and upwards.